-- 1. Approve the proposed change in the Spot-Check fee from \$85 per film permit to \$65 per filming location. - 2.
-Approve the proposed Film Safety Officer (FSO) fee. - 3.
-Approve the proposed Film Safety Officer fee to be \$77 per hour. - 4.
-Direct the Board Executive Assistant to forward this report to the Office of the Mayor for consideration and approval. - 5.
-Subject to the approval of the Mayor, request that this report be forwarded to the City Council for consideration and approval. - 6.
+- 1. Approve the proposed increase in the Spot-Check fee from \$85 to \$204 per film permit. - 2.
+Approve the proposed Film Safety Officer fee. - Approve the proposed Film Safety Officer fee to be \$78 per hour. - 4.
+Direct the Board Executive Assistant to publish the required notice of public hearing on the proposed fee increase at a regularly scheduled meeting of the Board. - Direct the Board Executive Assistant to forward this report to the Office of the Mayor for consideration and approval. - 6.
+Subject to the approval of the Mayor, request that this report be forwarded to the City Council for consideration and approval. - 7.
 Subject to the approval of the Mayor and City Council, request the City Council to instruct the City Attorney to draft an ordinance (reference State of California Fire Code, Chapter 46 attached) to the Los Angeles Municipal Code (L.A.M.C.), Chapter 5, Article 7, for the collection of Spot-Check and Film Safety Officer fees, and for the review and modification of the fees by the most recent cost recovery schedule as provided under L.A.M.C.
 57.04.12C.

-7. Request the City Attorney to report back to the City Council within 30 days with an ordinance revising the L.A.M.C., Chapter 5, Article 7, per the recommendations in this report.
+- 8. Request the City Attorney to report back to the City Council within 30 days with an ordinance revising the L.A.M.C., Chapter 5, Article 7, per the recommendations in this report. - 9.
+Subject to the approval of the Mayor and City Council, request that the Office of the Mayor notify the California Film Commission of the proposed fee changes. - 10.
+Provide a notification period of at least 45 working days prior to implementation for the entertainment industry.